In valleys of springs and rivers,

 Chris Beardshaw describes it as ‘Possibly the most beautiful personal garden to have been created in the last 25 years’.
 Read more…

-Other gardens worth a visit include Hergest Croft Gardens, Morville Hall, and Glansevern Hall (with a good Cafe) has just re-opened and finally David Austin Roses.
+Other gardens worth a visit include Hergest Croft Gardens, Morville Hall and finally David Austin Roses.

 The world famous garden at Powis Castle is overhung with clipped yews and shelters rare and tender plants.
 Laid out under the influence of Italian and French styles, it retains its original lead statues and an orangery.